bokeh/bokeh/README.md

 ### Fiscal Support

-The Bokeh project is grateful for [individual contributions](https://numfocus.org/donate-to-bokeh), as well as the support of the organizations and companies listed below:
+The Bokeh project is grateful for [individual contributions](https://numfocus.org/donate-to-bokeh), as well as for monetary support from the organizations and companies listed below:

 <table align="center">
 <tr>